dorkbox/ObjectPool/README.md

     /**
-     * Takes an object from the pool, Blocks until an item is available in the pool.
+     * Takes an object from the pool.
+If the pool is a {@link BlockingPool}, this will wait until an item is available in
+     * the pool.
      * <p/>
      * This method catches {@link InterruptedException} and discards it silently.
      */
     T take();

     /**
-     * Takes an object from the pool, Blocks until an item is available in the pool.
+     * Takes an object from the pool.
+If the pool is a {@link BlockingPool}, this will wait until an item is available in the pool.
      */
     T takeInterruptibly() throws InterruptedException;

     /**
-     * Return object to the pool, waking the threads that have blocked during take() */ void put(T object);
+     * Return object to the pool.
+If the pool is a {@link BlockingPool}, this will wake the threads that have blocked during take/takeInterruptibly()
+     */
+    void put(T object);

     /**
      * @return a new object instance created by the pool.
      */